 The only limitation is your imagination.
 If you can put content in an iFrame, you can display it in your Riddles to your site’s audience.

-Live example with ‘Like us on Facebook’ iFrame:
+Live in-quiz iFrame ‘Like us on Facebook’ example:

 Check out how sporting publisher 12UP.com grew their Facebook audience – adding a ‘Like us on Facebook’ page to their polls.

 - In the ‘Lead gen’ step, click on the ‘Custom’ option.

 - Paste in your iFrame’s URL (it will need to come from a HTTPS:// domain)

 - Customize the height as a percentage of the width (our default is 75% high compared to 100% wide)

 - Choose to add a skip button – so users can opt out of completing your form

 - (Not sure how to create an iFrame?
 Check out this link.)

 In-quiz iFrame – key requirements:

 - The web page must be hosted on a single public URL from a HTTS:// domain.